roadiz/roadiz/docs/intro/getting_started.rst

 Prepare your server
 -------------------

-You can either use *Apache* or *Nginx* with Renzo.
+You can either use *Apache* or *Nginx* with Roadiz.
 An example virtual host is provided for each:

 * ``apache.conf``
 * ``nginx.conf``